hetvi2206/document-ai-assistant/README.md

 # Document AI Assistant (RAG)

 Upload a PDF or text file, then ask questions about it and get answers grounded in the document, with page/chunk citations.
-Built entirely on free/low-cost components — no OpenAI dependency.

 ## At a glance